 We will collect and process the following data about you:

-1.1.
-Information you give us.
+1.1 Information you give us.

-This is information about you that you give us by filling in forms on our website ("our site") or by corresponding with us by phone, e-mail or otherwise.
-It includes information you provide when you register your interest in our services on our site, when you provide instructions or submit enquiries to us, when you use our services, and when you report a problem with our site or services.
-The information you give us may include your name, address, e-mail address and phone number, financial and credit card information, employment-related information and other information relating to the matter in relation to which you are seeking our assistance.
-If you provide any information about any other individuals such as colleagues or other parties related to a legal matter, you warrant to us that you are entitled to provide that information to us and to authorise us to process it on the same basis as we will process the rest of the data you provide about yourself.
+This is information about you that you give us by filling in forms on our website or by corresponding with us by phone, e-mail, letter, fax or otherwise.
+It includes information you provide when you register to use our site, instruct us to provide services to you, give us further information in relation to matters that we are working on, participate in any online events that we may run and when you report a problem with our site or services.
+The information you give us may include your name, address, e-mail address and phone number, financial and credit card information, personal description and information that we require for the purposes of our compliance with professional rules and anti-money-laundering regulations.
+It may also include any information relating to any case or legal matter that you are involved in.

-1.2.
-Information we collect about you.
+1.2 Information we collect about you.

-With regard to each of your visits to our site we will automatically collect the following information:
+With regard to each of your visits to our site we may automatically collect the following information:

-1.3.
-Information we receive from other sources.
+1.3 Information we receive from other sources.

 We use information held about you in the following ways:

-3.1.
-Information you give to us.
+3.1 Information you give to us.

-We may use this information:
+We will use this information:

 Please note that, where you are asked to provide information to us which is of a sort that is necessary to enable us to perform a contract or fulfil a request that you make (eg contact, delivery or payment information) it is a requirement for us to enter and perform such a contract or fulfil your request that you provide that information – if you do not do so, we may not be able to perform your contract or fulfil your request.

-3.2.
-Information we collect about you.
+3.2 Information we collect about you.

-We may use this information:
+We will use this information:

-3.3.
-Information we receive from other sources.
+3.3 Information we receive from other sources.

-We may combine this information with information you give to us and information we collect about you.
+We will combine this information with information you give to us and information we collect about you.
 We will use this information and the combined information for the purposes set out above (depending on the types of information we receive).

-4.1.
-You agree that we have the right to share your personal information with:
+4.1 You agree that we have the right to share your personal information with:

-4.1.1.
-For administrative purposes, any of our group undertakings, as defined in s1161(5) of the UK Companies Act 2006, provided that they either:
+4.1.1 For administrative purposes, any of our group undertakings, as defined in s1161(5) of the UK Companies Act 2006, provided that they either:

-(a) are within the European Economic Area;
+(a) are within the UK or the European Economic Area;

 Any use by other group members of one group member’s personal data beyond administration will be subject to all the requirements of Data Protection Law.

-4.2.
-Additionally, we may disclose your personal information to third parties:
+4.2 Additionally, we may disclose your personal information to third parties:

-4.2.1.
-If we outsource any aspect of our business or systems, then we may disclose your personal data to our service provider(s).
+4.2.1 If we outsource any aspect of our business or systems, then we may disclose your personal data to our service provider(s).

-4.2.2.
-In the event that we sell or buy any business or assets, in which case we will disclose your personal data to the prospective seller or buyer of such business or assets.
+4.2.2 In the event that we sell or buy any business or assets, in which case we will disclose your personal data to the prospective seller or buyer of such business or assets.

-4.2.3.
-If we or a substantial part of our assets are acquired by a third party, in which case personal data held by us about our customers may be one of the transferred assets.
+4.2.3 If we or a substantial part of our assets are acquired by a third party, in which case personal data held by us about our customers may be one of the transferred assets.

-5.1.
-Data Protection Law requires us to meet at least one “legal ground” for processing, currently set out in Article 6 of the General Data Protection Regulation.
+5.1 Data Protection Law requires us to meet at least one “legal ground” for processing, currently set out in Article 6 of the General Data Protection Regulation.
 The grounds applicable to the personal data to which this notice relates are:

-5.1.1.
-Where the processing is necessary for us to perform a contract that you are party to, or to take steps at your request prior to entering a contract, that is the ground on which we are processing that data;
+5.1.1 Where the processing is necessary for us to perform a contract that you are party to, or to take steps at your request prior to entering a contract, that is the ground on which we are processing that data;

-5.1.2.
-Where the processing is necessary for compliance with a legal obligation to which we are subject, that is the ground on which we are processing that data;
+5.1.2 Where the processing is necessary for compliance with a legal obligation to which we are subject, that is the ground on which we are processing that data;

-5.1.4.
-If you have given your consent to our processing the data, that is the basis on which we are processing that data.
+5.1.4 If you have given your consent to our processing the data, that is the basis on which we are processing that data.

 If more than one of the above grounds apply to the processing of data in question, the applicable ground will be the one that is set out first above.